foliojs/pdfkit/docs/forms.md

 ### Text Field Formatting

-When needing to format the text value of a Widget Annotation, the following `options` are available to implement predefined document JavaScript actions that will automatically format the text.
+When needing to format the text value of a Widget Annotation, the following `options` are available.
+This will cause predefined document JavaScript actions to automatically format the text.
 Refer to the section on **Formatting scripts** in the Acrobat SDK documentation for the [Acrobat Forms Plugin](https://help.adobe.com/en_US/acrobat/acrobat_dc_sdk/2015/HTMLHelp/#t=Acro12_MasterBook%2FIAC_API_FormsIntro%2FMethods1.htm) for more information.